carpentries-incubator/python-packaging-publishing/README.md

+If you are interested in hosting a pilot (including self study) comment on [this issue](https://github.com/brownsarahm/python-data-project/issues/43) to get support and help incorporate your feedback better.

+This GitHub repository generates the lesson website "Packaging and Publishing with Python " The lesson website can be viewed here.
+Making changes in this GitHub repository allows us to change the content of the lesson website.

+The following people are maintainers for this lesson, and are responsible for determining which changes to incorporate into the lesson:

 # Mozilla Open Leaders

-This project is a part of the Mozilla Open leaders Program as, "Good Enough Open Source Practices for Python Data Analysis Projects."
-Through this project sprint, the goal is to gather the necessary information, complete an outline and gather preliminary materials to facilitate an initial pilot run of the workshop.
+This project was a part of the Mozilla Open leaders Cohor 6 as, "Good Enough Open Source Practices for Python Data Analysis Projects."
+Through that project sprint, the goal is to gather the necessary information, complete an outline and gather preliminary materials to facilitate an initial pilot run of the workshop.

-There will be a pilot run of the workshop in March 2019 at Brown University, Providence, RI USA.
-If you are interested in hosting a pilot (including self study) comment on [this issue](https://github.com/brownsarahm/python-data-project/issues/43).

 # Getting Started: Python Data Project